chris-martin/bricks/in/posts/2017-03-12-acme-functors/post.md

   deriving (Eq, Functor, Show)
 ```

-Here's an alias for `OneAndMaybeMore` which provides some brevity:
+Here’s an alias for `OneAndMaybeMore` which provides some brevity:

 ```haskell
 (~~) :: a -> AnyNumberOf a -> AnyNumberOf a